 It’s time to return home after your fun-filled activities in Seoul.
 We hope you enjoyed this travel plan and have fabulous memories from Korea during your five days here.

 Many thanks to the travel blogging friends who also helped with this post.
 Don’t forget to browse through their sites and subscribe to their social media channels!

 Which places are you the most excited to see in Seoul?
 If you’ve been to Seoul before, which places did we miss?
 Share a comment below!

-Save this post in your Asia Pinterest boards!
+Save this post in your Asia or South Korea Pinterest boards!